COP28 Presidency unveils steps supporting women’s leadership in climate diplomacy

 PHOTO

-The COP28 Presidency will also provide financial support to a Night School for Women Delegates, run by Women’s Environment and Development Organization (WEDO).
+The COP28 Presidency will also provide financial support to a Night School for Women Delegates, run by the Women’s Environment and Development Organisation (WEDO).
 The financial support will cover logistical, travel and other associated costs for women delegates attending COP meetings.
-Founded in 2009 and run by the WEDO, the initiative focuses on climate capacity-building for women from least developed countries and small island developing states.
+Founded in 2009 and run by the WEDO, the initiative focuses on climate capacity-building for women from the least developed countries and small island developing states.

 This assistance will help gather a broad array of speakers, including representatives from academia, civil society, Indigenous Peoples and local communities who may otherwise not be able to travel to the UAE.